FloodFlash multi-trigger policies: for more flexible flood cover

 We never want to leave a business with inadequate cover.
 So to combat this particular shortcoming of parametric insurance, we have introduced policies with multiple trigger points.
-Now businesses have access to cover that has multiple trigger depths, so a flood of 0.48m could have triggered smaller payouts at 0.2, 0.3 and 0.4m — meaning there is less concern that the 0.5m trigger depth did not lead to a payout.
+Now businesses have access to cover that has multiple trigger depths.
+So a flood of 0.48m could have triggered smaller payouts at 0.2, 0.3 and 0.4m.
+This means there is less concern that the 0.5m trigger depth did not lead to a payout.

 Creating policies with multiple trigger points may seem like more effort when a customer could choose cover at a lower trigger level.
 However, there are many benefits that make that extra effort worthwhile:

 To demonstrate how multi-trigger policies are cheaper, let’s take a look at an example.

 Miss Smith operates an independent retailer whose main flood concerns are clean-up, stock replacement, and paying wages for when the shop is out of action.
 Her shop flooded previously to a depth of around 1.0m, requiring a payout of £100,000.

 When choosing her cover, Miss Smith has two key thoughts: